h2oai/wave/website/docs/contributing.md

 Additional test coverage is appreciated.
 Help us make the codebase more robust.

 ## Security vulnerabilities
-If you discover a security vulnerability within H2O Q, please send an email to Prithvi Prabhu at prithvi@h2o.ai.
+If you discover a security vulnerability within H2O Wave, please send an email to Prithvi Prabhu at prithvi@h2o.ai.
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct

-This Code of Conduct provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the H2O Q community.
+This Code of Conduct provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the H2O Wave community.
 It applies to all "collaborative space", which is defined as community communications channels (such as mailing lists, submitted patches, commit comments, etc.).

 - Participants will be tolerant of opposing views.
 - Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.